l3-hpc/visit-for-fvcom/README.md

 As is, those scripts assume you have all 13 mi files, and they loop through and make a plot of the first timestep in each mi plot.
 If you uncomment the 'break' statement, they will do every timestep.

 After you run those scripts, set the environment for Python 3 by whichever module.
-I make a YAML file for folks who want to make a Conda environment themselves.
+A YAML file is provided for folks who want to make a Conda environment themselves.
 So far, the Python scripts use libraries that are available with any Python 3 module on atmos.

 After loading the module or activating the Conda environment, do:
 ```